imsky/PocketEuler/README.md

 Problem 42
 ==========

 The n^th term of the sequence of triangle numbers is given by, t[n] = ½n(n+1); so the first ten triangle numbers are:

 				1, 3, 6, 10, 15, 21, 28, 36, 45, 55, ...

 By converting each letter in a word to a number corresponding to its alphabetical position and adding these values we form a word value.
 For example, the word value for SKY is 19 + 11 + 25 = 55 = t[10].
 If the word value is a triangle number then we shall call the word a triangle word.

-   Using [1]words.txt, a 16K text file containing nearly two-thousand common English words, how many are triangle words?
+Using [words.txt](files/words.txt), a 16K text file containing nearly two-thousand common English words, how many are triangle words?

-   Visible links
-   1. words.txt
 Answer: 82aa4b0af34c2313a562076992e50aa3

 Problem 43